enfp personality type

 They Have a Hard Time Following Through

-ENFPs can have a hard time following through with their projects, sticking with relationships, and they generally don’t consider practical matters to be very important.
-They are always excited about the next thing, and might even forget to eat if they are sufficiently distracted.
+ENFPs can have a hard time following through with their projects, and their relationships.
+They generally don’t consider practical matters to be of the utmost importance.
+They are always excited about the next adventure and possibility.
+So much so that an ENFP can even forget to eat if they are sufficiently distracted.

-As their enthusiasm for the current situation wanes and something new and exciting catches their attention, ENFPs often fall into the trap of jumping from project to project, job to job, or relationship to relationship.
-This isn’t necessarily because they are fickle, but rather because they see exciting opportunities all around them and are comfortable with change.
-But if they don’t learn to focus their attention, they will never live up to their great potential.
+Alas, when enthusiasm for the current situation wanes and something new and exciting catches their attention, ENFPs often fall into the trap of jumping from project to project, job to job, or relationship to relationship.
+This isn’t necessarily because they are fickle, but rather because they see exciting opportunities all around them.
+The ENFPs comfort with change is both a blessing and a curse.
+It certainly means that the ENFP is adaptable, but if they don’t learn to focus their attention, they will never live up to their great potential.

 They Develop Their People Skills Over Time

-Any ENFP you run across will be a charming and outgoing “people person.”
-What you might not realize is that they developed their people skills throughout their lives.
-Young ENFPs have difficulty with a strong need to be liked by other people, and can overdo their efforts to gain acceptance.
-They might be clingy or seem insincere with over-the-top attempts to get attention.
-The ENFP personality type is genuinely interested in people and places great importance on their personal relationships with others.
-As they grow, they learn to balance their need for acceptance with their need to be true to themselves, and they become very well-liked individuals.
-They develop their intuitive ability to understand others, which helps them relate to a wide variety of people.
+The ENFP personality type is genuinely interested in people though, and places great importance on their personal relationships.
+As they grow, they learn to balance their desire for acceptance with their need to be true to themselves.
+As a result, the ENFP becomes a well-rounded and popular individual.
+They develop an intuitive ability to understand others, which helps them relate to a wide variety of people.

 people skills